Dream Destinations: Hotels in Phuket and Phang Nga, Thailand

 Little Wandering Wren

-Ninety-three percent of my first one hundred hotel stays were funded by ourselves.
-Hotels were offering unbelievable deals and they needed our support.
-Whilst this may not be the typical way that some might operate in this market, I sleep easy at night doing things my way.
+Ninety-three per cent of my first 100 hotel stays were funded by us.
+Hotels were offering unbelievable deals, and they needed our support.
+Whilst this may not be the typical way that some might operate in this market, I sleep easily at night doing things my way.

-It was our way to contribute towards Phuket, in appreciation for all we received.
+It was our way of contributing to Phuket, in appreciation of all we received.
 When you are one of only a handful of guests, or even in some instances the only guests, you get beautifully looked after!

 Happy 124th Staycation